Jonathan Watkins | Dennis Matkosky

 Ernest Entertainment, Jonathan has served as Music Supervisor for the films You’re Not You starring Oscar winner – Hillary Swank, The Good Lie starring Oscar winner – Reese Witherspoon and just wrapping up the new Denis Villeneuve directed film Sicario starring Emily Blunt and another Oscar winner – Benicio del Toro.

-ember of NARAS, Music Supervisor’s Guild, Country Music Association, Academy of Country Music and National Music Publishers Association.
+He is also a voting member of NARAS, Music Supervisor’s Guild, Country Music Association, Academy of Country Music and National Music Publishers Association.

 [hr]